goohan/plantumlautogenerator/README.md

-# PlantUML auto generate image diagram
+# PlantUML auto generate image

 This extension automatically generates an image from the source code of a PlantUML diagram.
 The generation is performed by saving a file with one of the extensions associated with PlantUML: `.wsd, .pu, .puml, .plantuml, .iuml`.